 TrueProfit

 TrueProfit added native Printify and Printful support in 2024, putting it in the small group of Shopify apps that actually ingest POD supplier line items.
-Pricing is comparable to PodVector at the entry tier but climbs faster as you add stores and supplier integrations.
+Pricing is comparable to PodVector AI at the entry tier but climbs faster as you add stores and supplier integrations.

 For the broader sibling article without the Shopify App framing, see our Lifetimely Shopify for POD sellers piece.
 The general Lifetimely overview is in our Lifetimely for POD sellers comparison.